Swart-lab/bleties/README.md

 bleties insert --help
 ```

+Two scripts are available for plotting visualizations of MILRAA and MILCOR
+results: `milcor_plot.py` and `milraa_plot.py`.

-Scripts for plotting and visualizing data are in the `scripts/` subfolder.
+Additional useful scripts are in the folder `scripts/`

 Refer to the [full documentation](./docs/index.md) for more information.